reynhout/chrx/README.md

 **[github.com/reynhout/chrx](https://github.com/reynhout/chrx)**

 Use **chrx** to install Linux onto your Chromebook.
-Presently, this means Ubuntu (or a variant) onto your Acer C720.
+Presently, this means Ubuntu (or a variant) onto your Acer C720 (or a few similar models -- see "status", below).

 **chrx** installs OS components from the net.
 By default, package files are downloaded from vendor sites, and several configuration tweaks are